 - Fast breathing.

-- Fever and chills or, alternatively, a very low body temperature.
+- Fever and chills or a shallow body temperature.

 General treatment in cases of sepsis of the urinary tract

-Urinary sepsis is the most serious form of urinary tract infections, and therefore its management is significantly different from a simple infection because, in addition, adjuvants, inotropic and ventilatory support antibacterial therapy, etc. are also required.
+Urinary sepsis is the most severe form of urinary tract infection.
+Therefore its management is significantly different from a superficial infection because, in addition, adjuvants, inotropic and ventilatory support antibacterial therapy, etc., are also required.

 Immediate intervention must be done to meet the following objectives:

 Adequate perfusion of the organs must be guaranteed.
-Hypotension should be managed with the administration of intravenous fluids and the goal should be the maintenance of pulmonary pressure.
+Hypotension should be managed with the administration of intravenous fluids, and the goal should be to maintain pulmonary pressure.

-Ventilatory support should provide patients with progressive hypoxemia, hypercapnia, alteration or fatigue of the respiratory muscles.
+Ventilatory support should provide to patients with progressive hypoxemia, hypercapnia, alteration, or fatigue of the respiratory muscles.